adrian-13/ecdsa-node/readme.md

 3. Run `npm run dev` to start the application
 4. Now you should be able to visit the app at http://127.0.0.1:5173/

-### Server Side (To be Implemented)
+### Server Side Functionality

 **1. Transaction Processing**

-* Receive transaction requests from the frontend.
+Receive Requests: Listens for transaction requests at /send.
-* Validate the digital signature using the provided public key.
+Validate Signature: Uses verifySignature to ensure the transaction's authenticity.
-* Verify the sender's balance before processing the transaction.
+Verify Address: Derives and checks the sender's address using getEthAddress.
+Check Balance: Ensures the sender has sufficient funds.
-* Update the sender's and recipient's balances accordingly.
+Update Balances: Adjusts the sender's and recipient's balances and records the transaction.

+**2. Balance Inquiry**

+Get Balance: Retrieves the current balance of a given address via /balance/:address.

+**3.Transaction History**

+Get Transactions: Provides transaction history for a specific address through /transactions/:address.
+This setup ensures secure transaction validation, accurate balance management, and accessible transaction histories.

 The server folder contains a node.js server using [express](https://expressjs.com/).
 To run the server, follow these steps: